andrei-tatar/node-red-contrib-smartnora/README.md

 [Here's a short guide](./doc/setup/README.md) on how to get started with Smart NORA.

+## Supported nodes

+[Here's a list](./doc/nodes) and documentation on the supported nodes.
+If a device that you want is not on the list, you can [open a new issue](https://github.com/andrei-tatar/node-red-contrib-smartnora/issues/new/choose) to discuss it.
+Contributions are appreciated, especially around the node-red configuration node code (html file) and documentation.

 ## I'm having an issue

 For any issues you might encounter, please check the [FAQ section](./doc/faq/README.md), check [the existing issues](https://github.com/andrei-tatar/node-red-contrib-smartnora/issues) or [open a new issue](https://github.com/andrei-tatar/node-red-contrib-smartnora/issues/new/choose) on this repository.